SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 - a UI change could accidentally restart backend services
 - a Python code change could accidentally overwrite nginx or systemd config
-- a docs update could accidentally affect the running portal
+- a docs update could accidentally affect runtime code
 - infrastructure updates could be mixed with routine UI work

 The intended model is: